 9. If you will be working in a parallel teaching or alternative teaching model, set aside a prep period for the two of you to arrange your classroom.
 You may need to move things around a few times to find a set-up that allows you both to be teaching at the same time without distracting students or each other.
 Careful planning of your shared space will pay off.

 10. If you are an administrator selecting teachers to pair as co-teachers, think carefully about your choices.
-A supportive co-teaching pair takes work to create, but all the conflict resolution or professionalism in the word cannot compensate for two seriously mismatched personalities.
+A supportive co-teaching pair takes work to create, but all the conflict resolution or professionalism in the world cannot compensate for two seriously mismatched personalities.

 11. If you are part of a new co-teaching pair (and especially if co-teaching is new to your school) be patient with the process.
 It will take time for you both to adjust to each others’ personalities and teaching styles.